📱 The Love Ireland app is here — now on iPhoneDownload Love Ireland on the App Store

 How much deposit do Americans need to buy property in Ireland?

-Non-resident buyers typically need a deposit of 20 to 30 per cent of the purchase price when applying for an Irish mortgage.
+Non-resident buyers typically need a deposit of 30 per cent or more of the purchase price when applying for an Irish mortgage.
 If buying with cash, no minimum deposit applies — you simply need the full purchase funds plus your estimated buying costs of 3 to 4 per cent.

 How long does the Irish property buying process take?